In this article we discuss the following topics related to gift ideas for older loved ones:

 - Homemade gift certificates are great for silly tasks and/or more practical ones.
 This will be a labor of love that won’t go overlooked.

-- The monogrammed mug is a very inexpensive gift that only requires scissors, a pen, tape, graphite transfer paper, a black porcelain pen in fine point, and a printout with his or her initials.
+- A monogrammed mug is a very inexpensive gift that only requires scissors, a pen, tape, graphite transfer paper, a black porcelain pen in fine point, and a printout with his or her initials.

 As we age, everyday tasks such as grabbing a can out of the pantry or squatting to open a cabinet become less easy to perform.
 And with perhaps recent surgeries or other health-related problems, figuring out how to acquire certain items can be a matter of concern.
 In addition, maintaining cognitive abilities and faculties is a common concern as we age; studies have shown that continuous learning and engagement as we age may help slow down the processes of Alzheimer’s disease and other dementias.
 Here are a few specific ideas in that regard: